jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Indexing may be contrasted with **TAGGING,** where keywords are selected from the text itself rather than from an indexing language.
 This allows for a grassroots view of what something is about.

+To retrieve information, users engage with information systems by:

+- **SEARCHING** for a specific piece of information; this is the concern of back-end IA.
+Simultaneous search of multiple information systems is called metasearching, broadcast searching, cross-database searching, federated searching, and parallel searching.

+- **BROWSING** a collection of information; this is the concern of front-end IA, with the goal of intuitive user interfaces and navigational structures.
+Browsing is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
+157).

+    - **NAVIGATION** is related, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
+162).

 ## What ways can things be organized?

 Wurman (1990) claims there are only five ways to organize items.
 Similarly, Wyllys (2000) states that information can be organized according to different **schemas** that encompass Wurman's five (italicized):